clacrisostomo/42_cursus_Born2beRoot/README.md

 <h3> Operating System </h3>

 We had to choose between CentOS and Debian.
-I have chose Debian because it is easier to configure and a more user-friendly interface.
+I have chosen Debian because it is easier to configure and a more user-friendly interface.